goneri/kitchen-mincer/doc/source/index.rst

         * Heat file + Heat components
         * Collection of medias (e.g: distribution repository)

-    Marmitte: a application and environments
+    Marmite: a application and environments
         * an application
         * collection of medias (e.g: Application backup to restore)
         * environnement (reference or in-line)

     Environnement:
         an account of an OpenStack cloud providing Heat API.
+A name can be specified to describe the environemnt like (testing/prod/staging etc..)

     Media:
         some data needed to run the application, see `the medias`_ bellow: